 Cresson is a very small city located in the state of Texas.
 With a population of 1,901 people and just one neighborhood, Cresson is the 758th largest community in Texas.
 Much of the housing stock in Cresson was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Cresson economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Cresson, where the median household income is $75,455.00.

-Cresson is a blue-collar town, with 36.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cresson is generally considered to be a blue-collar town.
+36.82% of the Cresson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cresson is a city of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Cresson who work in sales jobs (12.21%), management occupations (9.11%), and office and administrative support (7.95%).

 Of important note, Cresson is also a city of artists.
 Cresson has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cresson’s character.